L-Blondy/lb-lazy-images/README.md

 LazyLoader.loadWithIO('.selector', options)
 ```
-Add some callbacks to each image if you wish:
+Add some callbacks to each image if you wish :
 ```
 LazyLoader
 	.loadWithIO('.selector')